Skip to main content

 Violation TypeBase PenaltyAggravated Penalty

-Placing illegal betsFine up to $1,000Up to 6 months in jail
+Placing illegal betsFine up to $1,000Up to six months in jail

-Operating illegal sportsbookUp to 2 years in prisonUp to 5 years in prison
+Operating illegal sportsbookUp to two years in prisonUp to five years in prison

-Match-fixing or briberyUp to 5 years in prisonUp to 10 years with fraud charges
+Match-fixing or briberyUp to five years in prisonUp to ten years with fraud charges

 Advertising illegal betting$5,000 fine or morePlus seizure of ad revenue

-• Use of organized payment systems (e.g., e-wallets or cryptocurrency): Utilizing complex digital means to manage funds suggests a premeditated and large-scale illegal sports betting operation.
+• Use of organized payment systems (e.g., e-wallets or cryptocurrency): This suggests a premeditated and large-scale illegal operation.

-• Targeting minors or vulnerable populations: Exploiting those who are easily influenced or lack legal capacity is a major aggravating factor in any illegal sports betting violation case.
+• Targeting minors or vulnerable populations: Exploiting those who are easily influenced is a major aggravating factor in any violation case under the gambling law.

 • Operation across jurisdictional lines (multi-state or international): Involvement in cross-border activities elevates the crime's scope and often leads to multi-agency prosecution.

-• Evidence of concealment (VPNs, shell companies): Active attempts to hide the operation's revenue or platform demonstrate clear criminal intent regarding the illegal sports betting enterprise.
+• Evidence of concealment (VPNs, shell companies): Active attempts to hide the operation's revenue or platform demonstrate clear criminal intent.

-• Prior gambling or fraud convictions: A history of similar offenses indicates a lack of respect for the law and increases the likelihood of a maximum sentence.
+• Prior gambling or fraud convictions: A history of similar offenses indicates a lack of respect for the law and increases the likelihood of a maximum sentence under the gambling law.

-If you're under investigation or formally charged with an illegal sports betting violation, it's critical to respond strategically from the earliest stage with the guidance of experienced legal counsel.
-The goal is to challenge the prosecution's evidence or mitigate the potential penalties.
+If you're under investigation or formally charged with a violation of gambling law, it's critical to respond strategically from the earliest stage with the guidance of experienced legal counsel.
+The goal is to challenge the prosecution's evidence or mitigate the potential penalties under the strict D.C. gambling law.

-Some individuals become unknowingly involved—e.g., lending a bank account or renting out a server—without realizing the full scope of the illegal sports betting scheme.
-In such cases, evidence of lack of criminal intent, prompt cooperation, and minimal personal financial gain can form the foundation for leniency or dismissal of the illegal sports betting violation charge.
-An attorney can work to prove that the defendant lacked the requisite mens rea (guilty mind).
+Some individuals become unknowingly involved "e.g., lending a bank account or renting out a server" without realizing the full scope of the illegal scheme.
+In such cases, evidence of lack of criminal intent and minimal personal financial gain can form the foundation for leniency or dismissal of the charge.
+An attorney can work to prove that the defendant lacked the requisite mens rea ("guilty mind") necessary to be convicted of an intentional violation of D.C.'s gambling law.

 18 Jul, 2025